a-barlow/quantr/README.md

 ### Limitations (currently)

 - There is **no noise** consideration, or ability to introduce noise.
-- There is **no ability to add classical wires**.
+- There is **no ability to add classical wires** nor gates that measure a single wire of a quantum circuit.
-- The circuit size has an **upper bound of 50 qubits**.
-Although, due to incomplete optimisations, it's recommended that the circuit size should be much less.

 ### Conventions